Search our Physician Database to find the one that is right for you.

 Gastroesophageal reflux disease (GERD) is a condition where stomach acid backs up into the lower esophagus two or more times a week.
 Symptoms may range from heartburn and chest pain to unexplained choking, coughing and hoarseness and, if left untreated, may lead to esophageal cancer.
 NMMC’s Heartburn Center of Mississippi at the Center for Digestive Health can help.
 For more information, call (662) 377-5792 or 1-877-825-0068.

 There’s much you can do to help protect yourself from the leading cause of death among American men.
 Talk with your physician to learn more about the risk factors for heart disease.
-The NMMC Heart Institute offers educational programs and screenings throughout the year.
+The NMMC Heart and Vascular Institute offers educational programs and screenings throughout the year.
 Know the warning signs of heart disease that signal a heart attack.
 Time is muscle.

 Starting a family is one of the most exciting times a couple will experience – but that excitement can quickly turn to frustration and stress when months begin to tick by without getting pregnant.
 Nationwide 10 to 15 percent of all couples will face infertility issues, and many will be diagnosed with a reproductive disorder.
 Thankfully, advances in reproductive technology now mean that the vast majority of couples struggling to have a family can be successful given a little help.
 Infertility consultations and new patient visits are available by appointment at NMMC’s Longtown Medical Park in Tupelo.
 For appointment information with a reproductive endocrinologist, call (901) 747-2229 or 1-800-843-3375.